elviejokike/flask-eureka/README.md

 - SERVICE_NAME = Service name is used as the application ID towards Eureka
 - EUREKA_SERVICE_URL= The Eureka service endpoint used for registration
+- EUREKA_SERVICE_PATH = The path of eureka service end point.
+Default to *eureka/apps*
-- EUREKA_DATACENTER = Data center name.
+- EUREKA_INSTANCE_DATACENTER = Data center name.
 Use "Amazon" when running the service on EC2 instances
-- EUREKA_HOSTNAME = The hostname used for registration on eureka.
+- EUREKA_INSTANCE_HOSTNAME = The hostname used for registration on eureka.
+- EUREKA_INSTANCE_PORT = The port number used for the instance
 - EUREKA_HEARTBEAT = Number of seconds used for updating registration status towards Eureka.
 Default is 90 seconds